dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 ]
 ```

 When I imported the data into database, it showed that it imported 5904 documents.
-However, when I retrieve distinct values for a `host_name` field, I found out that there are only 1474 items, which indicates that multiple AirBnB share the same name.
+However, when I retrieve distinct values for `host_name` field, I found out that there are only 1474 items, which indicates that multiple AirBnB share the same name.
 There may be lots of AirBnB chains and they may be owned by the same person / company.

 5. find all of the places that have more than 2 `beds` in `neighbourhood_group_cleansed` = `Lincoln Park`, ordered by `review_scores_rating` descending
    - only show the `name`, `beds`, `review_scores_rating`, and `price`

-- Goal: Retrieve listings that have more than 2 `beds` in `neighbourhood_group_cleansed` = `Lincoln Park`, sort the listings in descending order by `review_scores_rating` field.
+- Goal: Retrieve listings that have more than 2 `beds` in `neighbourhood_group_cleansed` = `Lincoln Park`, and sort the listings in descending order by `review_scores_rating` field.
 Only includes `name`, `beds`, `review_scores_rating`, and `price` in the results.
 The `_id` field is explicitly removed.

 ```mongodb
 db.listings.find(